SimCapture Enterprise with Exam System: Inter-Rater Consistency Report

 - Evaluation

-Note: Exported usernames are formatted as Last Name, First Name, Middle Name (if applicable).
+Note: In the export, usernames are formatted as Last Name, First Name, Middle Name (if applicable).

 - Patient Evaluations